I expected to have an advantage parenting teenagers, as a high school teacher.

 But here’s the tricky part.
 You may not be able to always share the jokes with your teen.
 At times, humour may ease the tension.
 But other times it may be met with an eyeroll of epic proportions.

 Some teens respond well to levity, and some get downright annoyed.
 And what works on Monday will probably not work by Tuesday.
 Good luck, dear parents of teens.

 A few years ago, I dropped off one of my boys at the theatre.
 As he hopped out of the van he shocked us by saying, “Thanks, Mom.”
-But as the sliding door slid, his younger brother whispered, “Now that’s progress.”
+As the sliding door closed, his younger brother whispered, “Now that’s progress.”
 Laughter helps the whole family survive bumps.

 One Lightly Frayed reader sent this encouragement: